Teleport

 tsh db connect --db-user=teleport sqlserver

-The mssql-cli
+or mssql-cli

-command-line client should be available in PATH
+command-line clients should be available in

-mssql-cli
+, runs mssql-cli

-is not required for SQL Server connections.
-Use tsh proxy db --db-user=teleport --tunnel sqlserver
+tsh proxy db --db-user=teleport --tunnel sqlserver

 To log out of the database and remove credentials: